nu774/sudo-for-cygwin/README.rst

 What is this?
 -------------

-Emurates Unix sudo in cygwin.
+Emulates Unix sudo in cygwin.

 You can use this like::